 Additional information, associated with this Home Address option, that need not be present in all Home Address options sent.
 This use of sub-options also allows for future extensions to the format of the Home Address option to be defined.
-The encoding and format of defined sub-options are described in Section 5.5.
 Currently, no valid sub-options are defined for use in a Home Address option.